 It is particularly important to make a Will if you are not married or are not in a registered civil partnership (a legal arrangement that gives same-sex partners the same status as a married couple).
 This is because the law does not automatically recognize cohabitants (partners who live together) as having the same rights as husbands, wives, and civil partners.
 As a result, even if you’ve lived together for many years, your cohabitant may be left with nothing if you have not made a Will.

 A Will is also vital if you have children or dependents who may not be able to care for themselves.
-Without a Will there could be uncertainty about who will look after or provide for them if you die.
-Inheritance Tax planning can also be considered when making a Will, ensuring that your family are placed in the best possible position should you die.
+Without a Will, there could be uncertainty about who will look after or provide for them if you die.
+Inheritance Tax planning can also be considered when making a Will, ensuring that your family is placed in the best possible position should you die.

 Once you have appointed a solicitor they will need the following details from you:

 - family and other beneficiaries;

 - other wishes;